 Shortly after the program commenced, we helped to form the Vanilla Growers Association of Vava’u (VGA).
 Established to unite the industry and ensure growers receive support and knowledge to grow world-class vanilla, it also means that Tongan vanilla is run by the Tongan growers with Queen playing an assisting and educating role.
 Today this association is made up of more than 120 vanilla growing members, all of whom rely on production of vanilla for their livelihoods.

 With their Vanilla gardens laying dormant for many years, Queen helped farmers in a number of ways to prepare for their first season of vanilla.
 In addition, Queen provided funding and created a tool library for farmers to use and also shared knowledge and training on the best practices for growing, pollinating, harvesting and curing their vanilla beans.

-Today the Queen Vava’u Vanilla Program represents a direct relationship with nearly 200 vanilla farmers and over 1,400 members of their families.
-With more than 95 per cent of the once-dormant plantations in Tonga again producing vanilla, the future of premium Vava’u Vanilla is set to be sustainable for generations to come.
+Today the Queen Vava’u Vanilla Program represents a direct relationship with nearly 120 vanilla farmers.
+With the once-dormant plantations in Tonga again producing vanilla, the future of premium Vava’u Vanilla is set to be sustainable for generations to come.

 Error: API requests are being delayed for this account.
 New posts will not be retrieved.

 There may be an issue with the Instagram Access Token that you are using.
 Your server might also be unable to connect to Instagram at this time.